MiltosDesy/Thesis_CTF_Challenges/Challenge6_DirtyCOWSimulation/README.md

 1. **Environment Setup**
    - Traditional Android emulators (BlueStacks, Android Studio Emulator, Genymotion) were evaluated but not suitable for creating a portable CTF challenge.
-   - Instead, a **Docker-based Android image** was built using a custom `Dockerfile`, provided to me by the University of Piaeus Digital Systems Laboratory.
+   - Instead, a **Docker-based Android image** was built using a custom `Dockerfile`, provided to me by the University of Piraeus Digital Systems Laboratory.
 The image defined an Android emulator with API level 27 and x86_64 architecture.
      <img width="694" height="453" alt="DockerFile1-25" src="https://github.com/user-attachments/assets/56047731-2f9c-4acf-b1b4-c76a62a0970a" />

    - After building with `docker build -t android_image .`, the container was run and accessed with: